Back in the Red: Part 1

-Just as he thinks things cannot get any worse, Rimmer enters the bunkroom.
-However, this is not the Rimmer that left Starbug to take on his alter-egopersona of Ace, but rather the Rimmer that was aboard Red Dwarf before the accident that wiped out the crew.
+At his quarters, Lister reuinites with a nano-restored Rimmer.
 Lister tells Rimmer the whole story and asks for help in escaping.
 In exchange, he offers Rimmer a copy of the crew's personal and confidential files that exist on Starbug.
 Rimmer initially refuses, until Lister tells him that with the information, he can get the promotion to officer status like he has always wanted.
 Rimmer agrees and Lister gives him his watch which Holly has been loaded into.

 The Cat and Kryten are taken for medical and psychiatric evaluation.
 Unfortunately, Kryten's erratic personality does not go over well, and he is recommended to be restored to his factory settings.

 Aboard the burnt out wreckage of the cockpit of Starbug, Rimmer finds the disc with the crew's files.
-He also finds two strange tubes that are the positive viruses that Lister picked up from a Dr. Hildegarde Lanstrom, years earlier.
+He also finds the positive viruses recovered from Dr. Lanstrom.
 Rimmer quickly tries out sexual magnetism, and walks down the corridor where all the women admire him.
 Rimmer notes to himself that 'the world loves a bastard'.